 Your Australian partner must be one of the following:

 Note: - As the Filipino partner or fiancé of an Australian citizen, Australian permanent resident or eligible New Zealand citizen, you do not have an automatic right of permanent residence in Australia.
-If the Filipino applicants wishes to reside permanently in Australia they must first apply for a permanent visa and be assessed against the legal criteria for the grant of that visa.
+If the Filipino applicants wishes to reside permanently in Australia they must first apply for a permanent visa and be assessed against the legal criteria for the grant of that visa once they have migrated to Australia.

 There is an application visa charge (VAC) for this visa.
 This will usually not be refunded if their application is unsuccessful, or if they decide to withdraw their application after they have lodged it.

-The application charge covers you and all family members included in your application.
+The application charge covers the Filipino applicant and all family members included in your application.

 With this visa, a Filipino applicant: